NBISweden/Training-Tech-shorts/README.md

 Learners are then asked to assign themselves to write up a part of the lesson.
 Another learner is assigned to be a reviewer of that text.
-This allows the notes to focus on what was important from the Learners' perspective, rather than the Teachers'.
+This allows the notes to focus on what was important from the Learners' perspective, rather than the Teachers' (helping overcome the expert blind-spot problem).
 Once both learners agree on the text, the Teacher reviews it for accuracy.
 The text is then used as reference for recap lessons, and to guide future focus.
 For example if there was something